There are various types of physiotherapy, here we have summarized some important types of Physical Therapy:

 In simple words, pediatric physiotherapists assist the children with motor skills and muscular dysfunctioning troubles to achieve optimum development.

 Note: Always take the recommendations related to any kind of physical therapy from an expert/professional pediatric physio-therapist.

 This is also known as vestibular rehabilitation.
 It is a specialized form of physical therapy that is used to treat vestibular disorders characterized by poor in-coordination, posture issues, dizziness, trouble with balance, and vertigo.
-Vestibular physical therapy help individuals to correct the gait, posture, and other coordination issues.
+Vestibular physical therapy help individuals correct their gait, posture, and other coordination issues.
 Remember, sometimes VPT becomes an important part of pre or post-surgery plans.

 1) It helps individuals with neck tightness/stiffness or pain.

 2) It aids in relieving the symptoms of dizziness, foggy head feelings.